lorrainescanlon/wild_atlantic_wares/README.md

 ## UI/UX
-This website is aimed at people who wish to buy handmade pottery.
-Its objective is to encourage users to buy locally made pottery.
+This website is aimed at people who have an interest in handmade craft and wish to buy handmade pottery.
+Its objective is to encourage users to buy sustainably and hand produced pottery.

 - **Strategy**:
 The goal is to sell pottery products and promote Irish craft.